aungsanoo-mm/dailyreportapp/Readme.md

-This is testing for auto configure
+This is testing for auto configureThis is testing for terraform cloud